o2sh/onefetch/CONTRIBUTING.md

 The first item `Cargo` corresponds to the name of the package manager.
 The second item `cargo` is the display name.
 Then we have the name of the package manager file that will be parsed: `Cargo.toml`.
 The last item `cargo` corresponds to the function mame responsible for parsing the package manager file, cf. step 2.

-2. in `src/onefetch/deps/package_parser.rs`, add a function that should take in a `string` as the content of the package manager file, and return `usize` as the number of dependencies.
+2. in `src/onefetch/deps/package_parser.rs`: create a function that takes an input of type `&str` representing the content of the package manager's file, and returns a `usize` as its number of dependencies.

 ```rust
 pub fn cargo(contents: &str) -> Result<usize> {